-Pat loves meaningful conversations over coffee or a meal.
-She also enjoys spending time with friends, reading, going to movies, and walking her dog.
+Pat enjoys meeting people and getting to know them.
+She also enjoys spending time with friends, reading, going to movies, and traveling.

 Ryan grew up in a small mountain town in southern California called Running Springs.
 He is an Alumni of 10,000 Fathers Worship School, Atlanta, Georgia, and also has a degree in Architectural drafting & design.
 Ryan and his wife Mary (who is from Minnesota) met at a small-town coffee house in his hometown, fell in love, and married one year later!
 They have been married for 17 years and have five children: Ava (16), Oliver (14), Owen (10), Oakley (7) and Otto (3).